Longest NHL Playoff Games And Overtime Games (Ranked)

 Longest NHL Playoff Games & Overtimes (Ranked)

-After the regular season that sets the bedrock for the teams that will qualify for the playoff, the playoff season begins.
+After the regular season, which sets the bedrock for the teams that will qualify for the playoffs, the playoff season begins.
 The playoffs are a long stretch of games and competition between NHL teams as they race for the Stanley Cup.

-Only 16 teams make it to the NHL playoffs and only one team comes out victorious as the Stanley winners.
-But today, we will be looking at the longest NHL playoff games and most overtime games.
+Only 16 teams make it to the NHL playoffs, and only one team comes out victorious as the Stanley Cup winners.
+But today, we will be looking at the longest NHL playoff games and the most overtime games.

-• Overtimes last for 20 minutes in contrast to the 5-minute overtime period for regular season games
+• Overtime lasts for 20 minutes, in contrast to the 5-minute overtime period for regular-season games

 Longest NHL Overtime And Playoff Game